LoginRadius/wordpress-identity-plugin/src/readme.txt

 == Change Log ==
 = 3.2.0 =

-1) Implemented Cloud API Functionality
+1) Implemented Cloud API Functionality.

-2) Removed Advance options directly handled by Cloud API
+2) Removed most of advanced options as now they can be configured from user dashboard.

-3) Added Fallback JS
+3) Added Fallback JS.

-4) Added Email template api
+4) Added Email template API.

-5) Removed Google captcha option from plugin settings, need to change from LoginRadius User Dashboard
+5) Removed Google captcha option from plugin settings, need to change from LoginRadius User Dashboard.

+Notes: Make sure to configure google captcha settings from user dashboard if upgrading to this plugin from previous versions.

 = 3.1.2 =
 * Minor Bug Fix.